Spicy Sweet Potato Fries

 - Use your favorite seasonings to flavor your spicy sweet potato fries.
 I also love using a Cajun seasoning mix.

-- Bake at high heat, flip once and eat hot before they start to wilt.
-Bon appetit!
+- Bake at high heat, flip once, and eat hot before they start to wilt.
+Bon appetite!

 - Grilled Potato Packets